aarondigu/ROS-with-PX4-SITL-for-Beginners/3. ROS Node for MAVROS Offboard Mode/tutorial-3.md

 ./launch-offb.sh mcmillan_airfield
 ```

 12. It will take a couple of seconds, but hopefully, Gazebo will start, and you will see the drone hovering!
+You will se something similar to this: